srseibs/Sweat-With-Annette/README.md

   * TextToSpeech
   * MediaPlayer for sound effects
   * Timer (which will now Pause when deciding to abort a workout)
-- _**Workout Sets**_ created to allow custom subsets of the master list of exercises.
+- _**Custom Workouts**_ created to allow custom subsets of the master list of exercises.
+  * Drag-to-reorder in Lazy list
+  * ViewModel-based validation of field edits
+  * Active workout, custom lists stored in Room database
+- Created some tests
-- Created Unit tests for BMI Diagnoses and Instrumented tests for Room database
+  * Unit tests for BMI Diagnoses
+  * Instrumented tests for Room database